b3nj4m/hubot/docs/scripting.md

 ## Hearing and responding

 Since this is a chat bot, the most common interactions are based on messages.
-Hubot can `hear` messages said in a room or `respond` to messages directly addressed at it.
+Brobbot can `hear` messages said in a room or `respond` to messages directly addressed at it.
 Both methods take a regular expression and a callback function as parameters.
 For example:

 ```coffeescript
 module.exports = (robot) ->